Utah wine: Industry

-Despite its infancy, winemakers in Utah have quickly figured out how to produce fine wines from 100% Utah grapes.
+Despite its youthfulness, winemakers in Utah have quickly figured out how to produce fine wines from 100% Utah grapes.
 They are utilizing many of the most popular winemaking techniques including native and non-native yeast fermentation, carbonic maceration, oak barrel aging and many others.
 The red wines are robust, colorful and aromatic but differ from other southwestern wines in that they do not present the gypsum flavors frequently found in wine regions such as Arizona and Temecula California.
-Winemakers are discovering that varietals such as Merlot, Tempranillo, Sangiovese, Cabernet Sauvignon, Syrah, Malbec and Carignan are especially suited for this area.
+Winemakers are discovering that varietals such as Merlot, Tempranillo, Sangiovese, Cabernet Sauvignon, Syrah, Malbec and Carignan are well suited to this area.
 Merlot grown in the Washington County seems to hold significant potential as it has recently been rated higher than some prestigious Napa California producers in American wine competitions.
-In 2021, Utah's most experienced winemaker was selling out of his Utah Cabernet Sauvignon, at $100 per bottle, representing the first time in the states history that 100% Utah wine entered that extremely prestigious class of ultra-premium wines.
+In 2021, Utah's most experienced winemaker was selling Utah Cabernet Sauvignon, at $100 per bottle, representing the first time in the states history that 100% Utah wine entered that extremely prestigious class of ultra-premium wines.
+Other varietals that are advancing quickly are Tempranillo which is being produced by almost all the wineries in the area and Pinot Noir which may well become the darling of the Dammeron Valley.
 Due to the elevation of its vineyards, Utah red wines are intense and dark and winemakers must work to soften the natural tannins produced here.
 One approach to this challenge is to separate free-run and press run wines and blend back as appropriate.
-Pinot Noir is being tested by numerous winemakers who so far are finding that, while it grows quite vigorously, producing a lighter style of this wine is challenging due to the intensity of fruit produced in southern Utah.
+Growers in the western side of Washington County, especially in Dammeron Valley, are experimenting with Pinot Noir and are beginning to have excellent results with this finicky grape varietal.
+Producers are finding that it grows quite vigorously, and so they are experimenting with different styles of wine produced from this grape to see what seems to suit the region best.

 In the area of white wine production, winemakers are finding success with Chardonnay, Malvasia, Verdejo, Semillion and Muscat.
 The significant diurnal of the vineyards makes it possible to produce high alcohol/high acid white wines giving these varietals excellent mouthfeel and fruit components while allowing a crispness often preferred by white wine drinkers.
-Tests on barreled aged chardonnay are underway and showing real promise as are some limited production of Ramato style Pinot Grigio wines.
+Tests on barrel aged chardonnay are underway and several producers are making rosé and Ramato style wines from their vineyards.

+Utah wineries have joined together to promote wine tourism by creating a wine trail known simply as the Utah Wine Trail.
+The creation of a wine trail, common in many wine producing states, tends to lend credence to Utah's wineries and grape growers claims that it should be considered an industry that is helping to drive tourism in Utah.

+Likewise the wineries have joined together to petition the Alcohol and Tobacco Tax and Trade Bureau for the first AVA or American Viticultural Area called Greater Zion AVA, which when approved, will encompass all of the current growing regions in Washington County.